Mattias-Basle/fund-application/README.md

 `docker compose up`

+And....
+That's it!!

-The project has been fully dockerized, the command will set up the required infrastructure to run the code as well as run the SpringBoot application.
+The project has been fully dockerized, so the above command will set up the required infrastructure to run the code as well as running the SpringBoot application itlself.
-Once the containers are up and running, you can start using exposed endpoints [Here](http://localhost:8080/swagger-ui/index.html#/)
+Once the containers are up and running, you can start playing around using the exposed endpoints [Here](http://localhost:8080/swagger-ui/index.html#/)

 # About the project
+## Next Steps
+### Improve tests
+In its current form the project has clashing configuration between the testcontainers and the batch testing configuration (currently disabled on the test suite but fully working in isolation).
+An invesgation needs to be done to:
+* Regain control over the testcontainers lifecycle, making sure they're down before the test suite keeps on going.
+* Isolate the batch testing configuration such that no side effect occurs within the testcontainers

+### Improve audit mechanism
+Currently, auditing the transactions happening within the application is done solely using logs.
+Adding a Kafka producer (or similar technology) to send audit information through an event pipe for further use should be a nice add-on.

 ## Testcontainers support

 This project uses [Testcontainers at development time](https://docs.spring.io/spring-boot/3.5.5/reference/features/dev-services.html#features.dev-services.testcontainers).

-Testcontainers has been configured to use the following Docker images:
+Testcontainers have been configured to use the following Docker images:

 * [`postgres:latest`](https://hub.docker.com/_/postgres)
 * [`redis:latest`](https://hub.docker.com/_/redis)